willy-wagtail/my-app/src/routes/notes/_notes/pihole-unbound-docker.md

 ```

 There are different ways to set it up so that the system will automatically check and perform the updates.
 But it is so simple with Docker Compose that I prefer to just do it manually.

+### Remotely accessing Pi-hole

+Devices away from home can browse the internet through your locally hosted Pi-hole by using a self-hosted VPN server.

+Set up a [OpenVPN](https://docs.pi-hole.net/guides/vpn/openvpn/overview/) or [WireGuard VPN](https://docs.pi-hole.net/guides/vpn/wireguard/overview/) server (perhaps on a Raspberry Pi!) to do this.
+Also consider looking into [PiVPN](https://www.pivpn.io/) to setup a Wireguard or OpenVPN server.

+My ASUS router supports OpenVPN so I managed to set one up running on my router hardware.